-Updated in 2020!
+Updated January 2023!
 Years ago, we added dozens of chain restaurants, beyond fast food, to Go Dairy Free.
 But I didn’t post about Olive Garden because their dairy-free options were so paltry.
 Over time, they’ve added just enough choices (mostly due to recipe changes) to pique our interest.
 So we’ve added this dairy-free menu guide, which also includes the vegan choices and gluten-free picks.
 Yes, the unlimited soup, salad, and breadsticks deal is on limits!
 And you can sidestep all that butter, cream, and cheese with the menu selections below.

 Soup, Salad & Breadsticks